We're having a CiviCamp and Sprint in New York City. CiviCamp will take place Tuesday, June 11th at the National Urban League.

 Have you ever wondered, how can I give a group of contacts specific capabilities?
 We have too.
 And now you can!
 Introducing the CiviCRM Groups Sync Plugin (CGS).
 This plugin provides a new way for access control to be managed that associates a group of users in WordPress to a group of contacts in CiviCRM.
-Taking away the need to create a new WordPress user role anytime someone needs a slightly different kind of access to CiviCRM.

 In the past few weeks we have been looking at how a more uniform user experience could be provided between CiviCRM and WordPress dashboards.
 We looked at potentially leveraging Shoreditch, but quickly realized that it's dependent on a Drupal theme and the readme clearly stated that is was only for Drupal.
-So we stepped back and looked at how we could do this with CSS changes that apply to the admin only, since this is not affected by the theme at all.

 Tadpole has been working with Andrei Mondoc, the developer of CFC, to extend the availability of processors to support memberships.
 Since memberships typically use Price Sets, this work also allows for Donations that use Price Sets and Line Items within a contribution page.